Mount Grant Preserve

 Spring visitors can enjoy pockets of wildflowers and take in the birdsong around the ridge-top, while summer visitors can watch raptors hunting along the ridge and enjoy the breathtaking views.

 A road leading to the summit is open daily for pedestrian and non-motorized use.
-Driving access to the summit is open Sundays and Wednesdays, weather permitting, from 10am to 7pm (April–October) and 10am to 4pm (November–March), for everyone to enjoy the Preserve’s expansive views, regardless of physical ability.
+Driving access to the summit is open Sundays and Wednesdays, weather permitting, from 10am to 7pm (April–September) and 10am to 4pm (October–March), for everyone to enjoy the Preserve’s expansive views, regardless of physical ability.

 Access: Mount Grant is accessible from West Valley Road, where a sign marks the driveway to the parking area.
 Please park in designated areas and respect private property, which borders the Mount Grant parking area and access road.